About the Department of Mathematical and Physical Sciences

 The Department of Mathematical and Physical Sciences has a proud history of teaching and research in data science, mathematics, statistics and physics.

-Our programs – offered at La Trobe’s Melbourne and Bendigo campuses – equip graduates with the skills they need for successful careers, today and in the future.
+Our programs – offered at La Trobe’s Melbourne and Bendigo campuses – equip graduates with the skills they need for successful careers.
 We teach students how to problem solve and adapt to rapid advances in technology and the sciences.

-We offer majors in data science, mathematics, statistics and physics.
-These majors can be studied together, or with other study areas, providing graduates with the ability to solve complex problems and model modern phenomena and data – to better understand the world we live in.
-Students have the opportunity to undertake Honours and postgraduate research, providing them with skills that will enable them to work as active members of a research group.
+We offer majors in Data Science, Mathematics, Statistics and Physics.
+These majors can be studied together, or in conjunction with other study areas.
+Students also have the opportunity to undertake Honours and postgraduate research, giving them the skills that they need to work as active members of a research group.

 Our research in mathematical sciences is rated above world standard by the Australian Research Council’s Excellence in Research for Australia.
 Our research in physical sciences is rated well above world standard in condensed matter and optical physics.